 What Is a Phishing Scam?

 Fake shipping delivery scams fall under the broader category of phishing scams.
-Phishing is a type of scam where bad actors pose as trustworthy companies or organizations to deceive victims into providing sensitive information or performing actions that compromise their security, their identity, and their finances.
+Phishing is a type of social engineering attack where bad actors pose as trustworthy companies or organizations to deceive victims into providing sensitive information or performing actions that compromise their security, their identity, and their finances.

 How Can I Avoid Fake Delivery Notification Scams?